Historic Ferndale Landmarks

 The picturesque historic home of Ferndale's founding Russ Family, Fern Cottage is one of few houses in California lived in by members of the same family since the 1870s and maintains its original Victorian furnishings.
-Public guided tours at 11 am, 12pm, 1 pm and 2pm Thurs-Sat. $10.
-Three miles west of Ferndale at 2121 Centerville Road; from Ferndale's Main Street, take Ocean Avenue west (Ocean becomes Centerville).
-707-786-4835
+Guided tours available, call for information.
+Located three miles west of Ferndale at 2121 Centerville Road; from Ferndale's Main Street, take Ocean Avenue west (Ocean becomes Centerville).
+(707) 786-4835

 The Shaw House